A Guide for Workers in Pennsylvania and New Jersey

 A worksite supervisor or project manager: If you work on a construction site, your employer may be one of several subcontractors working on the project.
 There may be a site-supervisor or architect who is responsible for supervising the entire project and making sure the site is safe.
 You can file a lawsuit against the site-supervisor if you are injured because of unsafe conditions at the worksite.

 Outside contractor: Every subcontractor has a duty to help maintain a safe worksite.
 You may be able to file a third-party claim against another contractor at your worksite, if that contractor was negligent and caused a dangerous condition that contributed to your injury.

 Manufacturers of defective equipment: Machines and tools should be safe when used for their intended purpose.
 If you are injured because of an equipment malfunction or defect, the manufacturer or distributor of the tool or machine may be held responsible.

 Driver: If your job involves driving or travel, you may be injured in a work-related traffic accident.
 In this case, you may file a personal injury lawsuit against your own auto insurance company or insurance company of the driver responsible for your crash.

 I’m Getting Workers’ Compensation.
 Why Do I Want to File a Third-Party Claim?

 A workers’ compensation claim will cover your medical costs and a portion of the wages you were not able to earn because of the injury.
 You won’t receive all your lost income and you won’t receive compensation or pain and suffering, emotional distress or other non-economic damages.
 Therefore, a third-party lawsuit is often worth significantly more than a workers’ compensation claim.

-To discuss your own case and learn more about third-party workplace accident claims, contact the worksite injury attorneys at Ostroff Injury Law.
+To discuss your own case and learn more about filing a third-party claim for a workplace accident, contact the personal injury attorneys at Ostroff Injury Law.
 Call (800) 818-8148 to schedule your free case evaluation.